iterate-ch/docs/Protocols/WebDAV/Nextcloud.md

 ## Manual Configuration

-Choose one of the protocolls:
+Choose one of the protocols:

 - Protocol: `WebDAV (HTTPS)`
 - Default Path: `/remote.php/webdav/`